Internet radio: Listening

 Internet radio is typically listened to on a standard home PC or similar device, through an embedded player program located on the respective station's website or on a smartphone app.
 In recent years, dedicated devices that resemble and offer the listener a similar experience to a traditional radio receiver have arrived on the market.

 Streaming

 Streaming technology is used to distribute Internet radio, typically using a lossy audio codec.
-Streaming audio formats include MP3, Ogg Vorbis, Ogg Opus, Windows Media Audio, RealAudio, AAC and HE-AAC (or aacPlus).
+Streaming audio formats include MP3, AAC+, Ogg Opus, Ogg Vorbis, Windows Media Audio, RealAudio.
 Audio data is continuously transmitted serially (streamed) over the local network or internet in TCP or UDP packets, then reassembled at the receiver and played a second or two later.
 The delay is called lag, and is introduced at several stages of digital audio broadcasting.

 Simulation

 A local tuner simulation program includes all the online radios that can also be heard in the air in the city.